Rethinking Charter's Expense System

 With the designs finalized, I created several prototypes in Figma to conduct user testing.
 However, due to time constraints introduced by the redesign, testing opportunities were limited and feedback was primarily gathered from Ronnie.
 While his input helped surface a few useful refinements before development, moving forward without broader user validation was not ideal and is something I would've approached differently given more time.

-With the designs finalized, the developer and I worked together to build the final application in Power Apps.
+Once the designs were handed off, the developer and I worked together to build the final application in Power Apps.
 Post-launch feedback revealed that some elements were not rendering as intended, and after following up with the developer we traced the issue to an implementation problem which was causing certain elements to misalign.
-We worked through several workarounds before finding one that worked to ensure the designs were being implemented correctly.
+We eventually were able to find a workaround that ensured the designs were being implemented correctly.

 07 - BEFORE AND AFTER